Edit and Submit Your Novel

 If you've written a first draft you might know that it can be better but not how.
 This course will give you the clarity and confidence to tackle an edit - not only for your first novel but for your future work too.
 Completing a draft is a great start; editing is what makes a professional writer.

-You'll then have three sessions with Catherine Cho, providing invaluable tips and tricks to help your manuscript stand out when it comes time to submit, before a last jointly-run session to kickstart your next steps.
+You'll then have three sessions with Literary Agent of the Year 2021 Nelle Andrew, who'll provide invaluable tips and tricks to help your manuscript stand out when it comes time to submit, before a last jointly-run session to kickstart your next steps.

-This course consists of twelve two-hour evening sessions, taking place on Wednesdays, 19.00–21.00.
-These will be held via Zoom, and supported by our bespoke online classroom and forums.
+This course consists of twelve two-hour evening sessions, taking place on Tuesdays, 19.00–21.00.
+These will be held online via.
+Zoom.